-1978 Bernard Slade's Tribute, about a Hollywood publicity man who is dying of cancer and trying to make amends with the son he never got to know, opens at the Brooks Atkinson.
-Jack Lemmon stars as the father in the production that will play 212 performances.
+1978 Bernard Slade's Tribute, about a Hollywood publicity man who is dying of cancer and trying to make amends with the son he never got to know, opens at the Brooks Atkinson Theatre.
+Jack Lemmon stars as the father in the production that plays 212 performances.

 1998 A.R.
 Gurney's new play, Labor Day, opens at Off-Broadway's Manhattan Theatre Club.
 John, the semi-autobiographical protagonist in Gurney's earlier The Cocktail Hour, reappears in the new work.
 The production is directed by Jack O'Brien.